2024

 June 29, 2021.
 When the wildfire smoke arrives, where do the birds go?
 UW School of Environmental and Forest Sciences.

 June 29, 2021.
 Air pollution from wildfires impacts ability to observe birds.
-UW News.
+UW Newsroom.

 May 26, 2021.
 How birds in the Pacific Northwest experienced the pandemic.
 Crosscut.